 Winslow Homer was born in 1836.
-It is one of the greatest American painters of the 19th century.
-He grew up in Cambridge, Boston, MA.
-Early in his career, in the spring of 1861, he started painting oil paintings.
+He is one of the greatest American painters of the 19th century.
+He grew up in the Cambridge area, in Boston, MA.
+Early in his career, in the Spring of 1861, he began painting oil paintings.
 In the same year, he worked for Harper's Weekly in Virginia as front, editor and head of design.

-After the devastating effects of the war, Winslow Homer tried to create a new style.
-He lived in New York during this period.
-She provided her living with illustrations for the magazines.
+After the devastating effects of the business war, Winslow Homer worked to create a new style.
+He was living in New York during this period.
+He made a living by drawing illustrations for magazines.

-Although there were no similarities in the workings of Winslow Homer and other French painters, he shared the technique with artists and artists in the region.
+Although there were no similarities in the work of Winslow Homer and other French painters, he shared technical issues with painters and artists in the region.

 In much of Homer's work during this period, Winslow took a simpler approach.
-Some of the topics he described portrayed simple descriptions of his parents and children with small children playing in the park or of parents with their children in an open environment.
-Although he worked most in the field of oil painting and mastered the arts, he also began working with watercolor paintings to expand on the works he recognized.
-Until 1875, the great success he created with these water colors enabled him to move away from his free self-study.
+Some of the subjects he described used simple depictions of young children playing in the park or of parents with their children in an open setting.
+Although he worked mostly in oil painting and succeeded in mastering this art, he also started working with watercolor paintings to expand on the works for which he would be known.
+By 1875, his great success with this watercolor forced him to distance himself from his freelance work.

-During the 1870s, Winlow Homer returned to Virginia, where he lived during the war and worked with the magazine company.
-He returned to feel what had happened to society and people, to fight and to find out what had happened to many of the old slaves who were free to fight, to feel what was to happen and to postwar times.
-Much of the work he portrayed in the late 1870s, while at the same time living in Virginia, looked like some somatic atmosphere and some qualities found in some of his earlier pieces when he was living in Virginia.
+During this period in the 1870s, Winlow Homer also returned to Virginia, where he lived during the war and worked with the magazine company.
+He returned to feel what had happened to society and people, to fight and to find out what had happened to many of the former slaves who were free in the post-war period.
+Many of the works he depicted in the late 1870s also resembled some of the somatic atmosphere and some qualities found in some of his earlier pieces when he was living in Virginia.

-From 1883 until his death, Winslow Homer lived in a small town a few miles south of Portland.
-In recent years he spent most of his days in his new home, except for a few trips in the US.
-His recent work was the most impressive watercolor paintings he created throughout his career.
+From the summer of 1883 until his death, Winslow Homer lived in a small town a few miles south of Portland.
+He spent most of his days in his new home, apart from a few trips in the USA in his final years.
+His later works were the most impressive watercolor paintings he had created during his career.